“The new year stands before us, like a chapter in a book, waiting to be written.” –Melody Beattie

-Hope is the belief that something different can happen, even in the face of life’s difficulties; and I have hope.
+Hope is the belief that something different can happen, even in the face of life’s difficulties, and I have hope.

-History of resolutions
+History of New Year's resolutions

 Why most New Year's resolutions fail

 After all, it’s captivating to be celebrating with friends, sipping champagne, and contemplating the miracle of a new year ahead full of promises and aspirations.